jackyzha0/quartz/content/notes/342-assignment-01.md

 QUESTION: How does the choice of RANSAC threshold affect the speed of homography estimation in highly detailed images?

 HYPOTHESIS: The choice of RANSAC threshold affects the speed of homography estimation in highly detailed images.

+As the RANSAC threshold increases the speed of homography estimation decreases

 EXPERIMENT DESIGN: